UC-Berkeley-I-School/README/policies/Repo_archiving.md

 ## Overview

 Since the UC Berkeley School of Information GitHub org supports classroom instruction, it is quite likely that we will add hundreds of student repos to it each term.
-If left uncurated, the accumulation of repos would make it increasingly difficult to find relavant content in this org.
+If left uncurated, the accumulation of repos would make it increasingly difficult to find relevant content in this org.
 Therefore, the School of Information IT team will evaluate repos after the end of each term and archive the ones that are no longer needed.

 ## How archiving is done